lmql-lang/lmql/README.md

 **OpenAI API Determinism**: Note that the OpenAI API is not fully deterministic, even for `argmax` sampling (cf. https://platform.openai.com/docs/guides/completion).
 Therefore, the results in `table3_revised.txt` may differ slighlty from our reference and across several runs.

+### Main Claims supported by this Evaluation

+The evaluation scripts provided here correspond directly to the respective figures of the paper and support the two main claims of the paper:

+* Table 3, 4: Compared to baseline implementation for Standard LM Decoding, LMQL maintains or improves accuracy (`table3.py`), while being significantly more efficient, i.e. reducing the no. of generate() calls, Model Queries and Billable Tokens (`table3.py`, `table4.py`).

+* Fig 12: With chunk-wise decoding (Standard Decoding), varying the chunk size affects efficiency in terms of generate() calls, Model Queries and Billable Tokens as seen in Fig. 12.
+However, for chunk size 30, which appears to minimize the number of billable tokens, LMQL still outperforms Standard Decoding with respect to efficiency.

 ### Re-Running Individual Evaluation Scripts

 All evaluation scripts can be re-run incrementally, i.e. the scripts automatically check for existing result files for the individual datasets in `evaluation/<dataset>/results/` and only re-run evaluation if the respective dataset result file is missing.
 To explicilty re-run an evaluation script, you can either delete the corresponding result files in `evaluation/<dataset>/results/` or pass the flag `--run-all` (e.g. `python3 fig12.py --run-all`).
 When executed, the top-level evaluation scripts (e.g. `fig12.py`) also print out the commands used to call the individual dataset evaluation suites, which can be executed individually if necessary.